bitmark-inc/docs/intro.md

 *I: Rights.*

 A recorded set of "Rights Capabilities".
 These are descriptions of what rights (capabilities) are given to which entities for which things.
 Rights Capabilities are maintained autonomously on a distributed blockchain-based ledger, without the need for a centralized server, and can be delegated.
+These Rights Capabilities are also programmable.
+They can be monitored and modified by agents, creating a dynamic rights ecosystem totally unlike that known in the physical world.

-Rights in the system could include: privileges to use other components of the system (such as the Enclave); claims over instances of those components; administrative authority to change those privileges for certain components; or immunities from have privileges changed.
+Rights that can be programmed in the system could include: privileges to use other components of the system (such as the Enclave); claims over instances of those components; administrative authority to change those privileges for certain components; or immunities from having privileges changed.
 They could also describe Rights in the physical world.

 *II: Enclaves.*